 Physical inactivity is a major cause of ill health for Harrow’s residents.
 Almost 10% of Harrow’s population is diabetic – the second highest proportion in England , and almost 8% are obese.

 Harrow scores as one of the worst boroughs in the Healthy Streets Scorecard , showing that the street design and borough’s policies do not encourage walking and cycling.
-Harrow’s road safety record is also concerning – in 2020 there were 11 serious cyclist casualties, more than double the average of the previous 3 years .
+Car traffic in Harrow has increased by 60% in the past decade (see below), and serious cycling casualties doubled in 2020 compared to the previous 3 years .

 Protecting the environment